mertyildiran/Plexus/README.md

 ```

-Here is a simple dataset for this network:
+Here is a simple dataset aiming to classifying numbers bigger and smaller than 0.5 for this network:

 ```no-highlight
 Input: [0.6, 0.7, 0.8, 0.9] - Output: [1.0, 0.0]